TonyHoffman/sample_app/README.markdown

 This is the sample application.

 Changed a line to create a commit.
+And added this because still having problems.